 Jason’s public law practice frequently sees him acting on behalf of the police service in the Administrative Court.
 Cases have involved challenges to a policy on police cautioning, to disclosures made to the Disclosure and Barring Service, to national policies on the retention of information for policing and other purposes, to challenges to the Notification Order regime under the Sexual Offences Act 2003, to the approach to be taken to the making of Forced Marriage Protection Orders under the Family Law Act 1996.
 Jason acted for the Metropolitan Police Service in the David Miranda judicial review, successfully defending the challenge in the Court of Appeal to the use of powers under the Terrorism Act 2000; and for the Metropolitan Police Service in Officer W80’s challenge to the approach taken by the IOPC to the law of self-defence in fatal use of force cases.

-Jason also carries out a significant amount of advisory work on non-contentious police business including for ACPO, the NPCC, the Home Office, the IOPC and Police and Crime Commissioners This is on operational and policy matters, including in relation to sensitive and terrorist related issues.
+Jason also carries out a significant amount of advisory work on non-contentious police business including for the NPCC, the Home Office, the IOPC and Police and Crime Commissioners.
+This is on operational and policy matters, including in relation to sensitive and terrorist related issues.
 Additionally, he has also provided advice on the operation of the Freedom of Information Act 2000, the GDPR and the Data Protection Act 2018.